una-ui/una-ui/docs/content/3.components/dialog.md

 ### Loading Dialog

 A dialog that stays open while in a loading state.
-Like the uncloseable dialog, it cannot be closed manually.
+Like the uncloseable dialog, it cannot be closed by the user.

 :::CodeGroup
 ::code-block{label=Preview preview}